Make Your Hair Extensions The Best They Can Be

 Unlike the initial wash, it is not necessary to shampoo your weave regularly.
 Instead, you may co-wash.
 Co-washing is merely using conditioner only to wash your hair instead of shampoo.
 As mentioned earlier, sulfate-based shampoo completely strips the hair from any dirt, oils, or chemicals.
 While this may be good for the initial wash, it is not necessary if you will be washing your hair frequently as it removes oils and moisture.
-Limit use of sulfate-based shampoo to once every other month or bi-monthly.
+Limit the use of sulfate-based shampoo to once every other month or bi-monthly.

 If you are wearing a sew-in, it is best to follow these steps while in the shower.
 If you are washing a custom unit or clip-ins, fill a spray bottle with cold water and spray extensions until thoroughly wet.

 - Apply conditioner with fingers from root to tip.
 Gently work in conditioner and never harshly rub hair together as it may become matted or tangled.

 - Use a wide-tooth comb to detangle any matted or tangled hair from root to tip.